evermeer/EVWordPressAPI/README.md

 #Progress
 This project started as a trial for [AlamofireJsonToObjects](https://github.com/evermeer/AlamofireJsonToObjects).
 There are more than 100 wordpress API callse.
 It will take some time to map all of these (help is welcome :) ).
 So far only the folowing API calles are implemented:

-API sections
+API sections - status (for now only the get calls)
-- Users - all 4 calls
+- Users - all 4 get calls implemented
-- Sites - all 11 get calls, 4 post calls to do
+- Sites - all 11 get calls implemented
-- Posts - all 6 get calls, 8 post calls to do
+- Posts - all 6 get calls implemented
-- Comments - to do
+- Comments - all 5 get calls implemented
 - Taxonomy - to do
 - Follow - to do
 - Freshly Pressed - to do